Virtual environment configuration requirements

 andallAuthenticatedUsers

 . - Check that the object Read access section has the Public parameter enabled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -